Infocyte/PowershellTools/AgentDeployment/readme.md

 #### The positional arguments after the command *installagent* are:
-* **(1st Argument) <Manadatory>:** `-InstanceName instancename`
+* **(1st Argument) \<Mandatory\>:** `-InstanceName instancename`
 * **(2nd Argument) [Optional]:** `-RegKey regkey`

-`instancename` is your cname from the URL, not the FULL url https://instancename.infocyte.com).
-This script will append the url for you during install.
+Instance Name (`instancename`) is your cname from the URL, not the FULL url https://instancename.infocyte.com).

 Registration Key (`regkey`) is created in the Agent Admin panel.
 This will automatically approve the agent registration and add it to its' default Target Group.
-Without it, the agent will initially report as "pending" in the web console and cannot be used till approved.
+Without it, the agent will initially report as "pending" in the web console and cannot be used until approved.

-*Note: InstanceName (1) and RegKey (2) are positional arguments so they don't require argument headers if in position 1 and 2 after `installagent`.*
+*Note: `InstanceName` (1) and `RegKey` (2) are positional arguments so they don't require argument headers if in position 1 and 2 after `installagent`.*

 ### Example 1: